Dynamical Tropicalisation: Applications

 \subsection{Acknowledgements}

-I'm indebted to Charles Favre and Omid Amini for several insightful discussions and the encouragement, grateful to Romain Dujardin for the support and insightful communications.
-I'm grateful to Roberto Gualdi for reading the draft, and numerous delightful and fruitful discussions that went beyond the scope of our joint work in progress.
-Finally, I cordially thank Tien Cuong Dinh, for his comments on the first arXiv version of this article.
+I'm grateful to Nessim Sibony for his invitation and hospitality in Orsay in July 2018, as well as, accepting my invitation to visit Bristol for two weeks as a distinguished visitor in September 2020.
+A visit which was postponed to September 2022 due to the pandemic, and sadly did not take place.
+I'm grateful to Charles Favre for several insightful discussions and his comments on the text.
+I'm thankful to Omid Amini for numerous encouraging discussions.
+I also thank Roberto Gualdi for reading the draft, and delightful and fruitful discussions.
+I cordially thank Tien Cuong Dinh, for his comments on the first arXiv version of this article.
+I finally thank the anonymous referee(s) for their comments which have led to improvement of mathematics and exposition of the text.